jlan84/knn-assignment/pair.md

 5. Implement the `_choose_split_index` method.
 This should take the data and try every possible feature and value to split on.
 It should find the one with the best information gain.

 6. The `predict` method in the Decision Tree class is implemented by calling the `predict_one` method in the `TreeNode` class.
-You need to implement the `predict_one` method.
+You need to finish the implementation of the `predict_one` method.
 This is a recursive function which will take a single datapoint and return which class it belongs to.
 Use the `Counter`'s `most_common` method.

+    Note that the condition is different depending if the variable is categorical or not.

 ### Extra Credit 1: Pruning